-Orange Chocolate Cupcakes have a soft, tender crumb and are aromatic with orange and chocolate.
+Orange Chocolate Cupcakes have a soft, tender crumb and are aromatic with orange and rich with chocolate.
 A beautiful white chocolate drizzle on top means there’s no need for frosting!

 There’s no reason cupcakes have to be complicated.
 And there’s no need for them to have a mountain of frosting on top (although I admit, mmmm, frosting!
 But they can be just as good without it).